koundinyavinnakota/Urban-Search-and-Rescue-using-turtlebot-/README.md

+# Search & Rescue using turtlebot
-----> Steps to execute the project
+Steps to execute the project:

 To run the package:
 To set the ArUco markers: